 First Aid Kit

 This post is one of my most popular posts.
 First Aid Kit

 I pray that all of you get prepared for the unexpected as soon as possible so you are ready to evacuate if you need to leave your neighborhood quickly.
-Practice telling one another to grab your emergency binder, prescriptions, etc. Monitor your gas tank, rotate water, and food in your car.
+Practice telling one another to grab your emergency binder, prescriptions, etc. Monitor your gas tank, and rotate the water and food in your car.
 Survival preparedness will save your life IF you are prepared.
 May God bless this world.
 Linda